 We also compare the goodness-of-fit of Student's t copula with several specifications of dynamic copulas when using parametric margins.
-Student's t copula appears to outperform their peers that display a dynamic specification, since it is the one that presents lower AIC/BIC measures.
+Student's t copula appears to outperform its peers that display a dynamic specification, since it is the one that presents lower AIC/BIC measures.
 This result is in accordance with the one obtained when testing for time-varying dependence (see Table 2), wherein the time-varying dependence hypothesis is rejected by the data.

-Indeed, the earlier results are also corroborated when using Chen and Fan (2006) PLR test.
-According to this test, neither of the alternatives performs better than Student's t copula function.
+Indeed, the earlier results are also corroborated when using Chen et al. (2006) PLR test.
+According to this test, none of the alternatives performs better than Student's t copula function (see Table 7).